SpiritualDash/game-of-life/README.md

 # game of life
- Conway's Game of Life written in Python.
+ Conway's Game of Life written in Python, with some more features.

  I originally created this project in SkillStruck during class.
  To avoid limitations of SkillStruck and continue expanding on the code,